marcinduma/LTRCLD-2557/docs/use-case3.md

 # Use-case 03 - Inter-Tenant routing

-In this section of the lab we will expolore possibilites of Inter-tenant traffic flows.
-It's a very common scenarios where multiple accounts/tenants in Public Cloud need to communicate with one central one where common service are located.
+In this section we will expolore possibilites of Inter-tenant traffic flows.
+It's a very common scenario where multiple accounts/tenants in Public Cloud need to communicate with central one, where common service are deployed.

+Additional Tenant needs to be created for this ucs-case configuration.
+Azure only tenant will be used in this lab.
+Later in the lab we will configured inter-tenant leaking, so Virtual Machines from 2 tenants are able to talk to each other.

 ## Tenant creation

-One additional Tenant needs to be created for this ucs-case configuration.
-Azure only tenant will be created, to avoid another trust configuration.

 On the Left navigation page click **"Application Management" -> "Tenant"** and then **"Add Tenant"**